-Originally sash windows never had any weather seals.
-The design of the window offered basic draught control that was satisfactory for the times.
-Indeed some draught was desirable to ensure a good draw for solid fuel fires.
-With the advent of modern materials and the decline in use of solid fuels, weather stripping has become an essential part of any modern window.
+Originally sash windows never had any weather seals as the design of the window offered basic draught control that was satisfactory for the times.
+Indeed some draught was desirable to ensure a good draw for solid fuel fireplaces.
+With the advent of modern heating and cooling systems, weather stripping has become an essential part of any modern window.

 WEATHER PILE with Fin (Brush seal) & uPVC carrier

 At Sash Window Specialist we have been installing this system for over 20 years.
-It is an excellent system and simply the best choice when restoring of old windows.
+It is an excellent system and simply the best choice for draught sealing old sash windows.
 Our seals are of the highest quality and Made In England.

 There are several plastic parting beads available and some incorporate a quality weatherpile.
-The big disadvantage with these beads is they can not be painted.
-Even when used in a white window the plastic ages differently than surrounding paint work, detracting from the overall aesthetics.
+The biggest disadvantage of these plastic beads is that they can not be painted.
+Even when used in a white window the plastic ages differently than surrounding paintwork, detracting from the overall aesthetics.
 At Sash Window Specialist we only use traditional timber parting beads.

-Increased friction results in a harder to operate window.
+Increased friction results in a harder to operate the window.

 The old fashioned rubber gasket seal has been superseded by brush or foam seals that offer much lower friction and improved appearance.

-A traditional weatherstripping for the diy market.
-It is a strip of bronze that is stapled or nailed down one side, so the other side springs out.
+A traditional weatherstripping for the DIY market and used on windows and doors.
+It is a strip of bronze that is stapled or nailed down one side, whilst the other side springs out, pushing against the sash.

 A plastic spring seal used along the edge of the sash to prevent sideways rattle.
 Used primarily in new joinery rather than restoration work.